jakubczakon/deep_learning_art_webinar/README.md

 # deepsense.io webinar

-## Deep dream and neural style transfer: *"Your dog would understand"* tutorial
+## Deep dream and neural style transfer: Super simple tutorial

 #### This is what it is all about